Our Projects

 • Increase awareness of ex situ conservation roles and activities in Canada.

-• Use science-based tools and processes to evaluate and incorporate, as needed, ex situ options into species conservation planning.
+• Use science-based tools and workshops to evaluate and incorporate, as needed, ex situ options into species conservation planning and then monitor the impact of ex situ management.

 • Involve both in situ and ex situ communities in species conservation planning and implementation in Canada by providing leadership in application of the IUCN’s One Plan Approach.

 These workshops bring in situ and ex situ communities together to apply a structured and transparent decision-making process that follows the IUCN Guidelines for the Use of Ex Situ Management for Species Conservation.
 The process is designed to be flexible and can be used for a single species or groups of species.
-For large groups, a specific process called Integrated Collection Assessment and Planning (ICAP) allows for identification of priorities for ex situ conservation activities and programs by evaluating the conservation value, feasibility and risk of various potential ex situ roles using a rapid species-by-species approach.
+In an Ex Situ Conservation Assessment Workshop, the list of potential roles are assessed to identify priorities for ex situ conservation activities and programs, which are then evaluated based on the conservation value, feasibility and risk.

-Current Project: In partnership with CPSG, we conducted a virtual ICAP workshop in March 2021 to assess ex situ conservation options for the 39 taxa of Canadian snakes.
+Example: In partnership with CPSG, CSI and Wildlife Preservation Canada conducted a virtual ICAP workshop in March 2021 to assess ex situ conservation options for the 39 taxa of Canadian snakes.
 A diverse group of experts including zoo staff, government and First Nations representatives, and species experts from across Canada, the United States, and Mexico came together to discuss the ex situ conservation options for snakes in Canada.
-Conservation education, training, and research actions were identified for all Canadian snakes, and more intensive conservation programs were identified for several highly at-risk species.
+Conservation education, training, and research actions were identified for all Canadian snakes, and the need for some targeted intensive conservation programs were identified for several highly at-risk species.
 Actions identified in the workshop will complement in situ conservation efforts and CSI is looking forward to continuing to work with the Canadian herpetological community to move these efforts forward.
-Full workshop report available for download below.
+The workshop report is available for download below.

 “Congratulations to the organizers and participants of this workshop. … it was an amazing event and you should all be proud of the great detail of knowledge you have about Canadian snakes.
 It should be a great conservation tool for this species we all like so much.”
 Dr. J. Jesús Sigala Rodríguez, Co-Chair of the IUCN Viper Specialist Group

-Population and Habitat Viability Assessment (PHVA) workshops directly address the need for scientific analysis of demographic and stochastic processes in endangered species conservation plans.
-In a participatory, stakeholder-inclusive environment, population viability analysis (PVA) tools are used to guide conservationists in setting science-based and measurable targets for species recovery.
+Population Viability Assessment (PVA) ensures that scientific analysis of demographic and stochastic processes are considered and integrated into species conservation plans.
+Within the participatory, stakeholder-inclusive species conservation planning and ex situ conservation assessment workshops, a population viability analysis (PVA) provides guidance to stakeholders and helps set science-based and measurable targets for species recovery.